 The last gift shops and amusements went out of business in 1995, leaving little recognizable, except for a few vandalized buildings, a wishing well, and the “Old 1225,” a derailed, pink children’s train covered with graffiti.

-As of 2015, little remains of Santa Land.
+As of 2015, little remained of Santa Land.
 It’s just two boarded-up, graffitied buildings.
 The train is gone, and there is little that remains of the special town.
 Someone even stole the face of Santa off the front sign.

 Know Before You Go